google/WebFundamentals/src/site/_en/fundamentals/tools/setup/browsertools.markdown

 ---
 {% wrap content %}

+Here are two Chrome Extensions that have some useful functionality to help with debugging your designs.

 {% include modules/toc.liquid %}

-Here are two Chrome Extensions that have some useful functionality to help with debugging and your designs.

 ## Emmet Re:View

-Emmet review is a tool which makes it easy to see what your site looks like at each of your media queries and syncs the scrolling of all the pages.
+Emmet Re:View is a tool which makes it easy to see what your site looks like at each of your media queries and syncs the scrolling of all the pages.
 You can see a demo of it [on their site](http://re-view.emmet.io/).